-The pentathlete infringes the rules and is penalized for: Penalty 1st occasion Penalty 2nd occasion Penalty 3rd occasion Discharge of gas from air pistol during Preparation Time.
-Deduction of 20 points for each n occasion. in the case of a disallowed malfunction, a shot that did not go off Looses the shot firing a shot after the command "LOAD" and before the "START" command Looses the shot firing after the command "STOP Looses the shot having two shots on the target and the origin of both shots cannot be identified; Warning Deduction of 20 Pentathlon points Eliminated each communication with any person other than a shooting official after the end of the warm-up; Warning Deduction of 20 I Pentathlon points The third occasion and each time thereafter of an allowed malfunction Warning Warning Deduction of 20 Pentathlon points loading before the "LOAD" command; Warning g deduction of 20 Pentathlon points contravening clothing regulations; Deduction of 20 Pentathlon points unjustifiably claiming an incorrect command and/or action by the Range Officer; Deduc tion of 20 Pentathlon points unjustifiably claiming a disturbance when not having finished his shot due to the claimed disturbance; Deduction of 20 Pentathlon points beginning the event with an unapproved pistol.
-Deduction of 200 Pentathlon points using a pistol which fails trigger weight control test; Deduction of 200 Pentathlon points arriving late, after the "LOAD" command for the first competition shot has been given and it is his mistake Elimination firing a shot before the command "LOAD"; Elimination for exchanging or modifying or adjusting his officially approved pistol so that it violates the rules Disqualification Without valid reason, failing to have the equipment and weapon checked at the official time given by the organiser.
-(Normally during the official training day) Deduct ion of 100 Pentathlor n points
+The pentathlete infringes the rules and is penalized for: Penalty 1st occasion Ity 2nd Penalty 3rd occasion Discharge of gas from air pistol during Preparation Time.
+Deduction of 20 points for each occasion. in the case of a disallowed malfunction, a shot that did not go off Looses the shot firing a shot after the command "LOAD" and before the "START" command Looses the shot firing after the command "STOP Looses the shot having two shots on the target and the origin of both shots cannot be identified; having two shots on the target and the origin of both shots cannot be Warning 2 each communication with any person other than a shooting official after the end of the warm-up; Warning uction of 20 athlon points The third occasion and each time thereafter of an allowed malfunction The third occasion and each time thereafter of an allowed malfunction Warning Wa loading before the "LOAD" command; Warning uction of 20 athlon points contravening clothing regulations; Deduction of 20 Pentathlon points unjustifiably claiming an incorrect command and/or action by the Range Officer; Deducti on of 20 Pentathlon points unjustifiably claiming a disturbance when not having finished his shot due to the claimed disturbance; Deducti on of 20 Pentathlon points beginning the event with an unapproved pistol.
+Deducti on of 20 Pentathlon points using a pistol which fails trigger weight control test; Deducti on of 20 Pentathlon points arriving late, after the "LOAD" command for the first competition shot has been given and it is his mistake Elimiı nation firing a shot before the command "LOAD"; Elimiı nation for exchanging or modifying or adjusting his officially approved pistol so that it violates the rules Without valid reason, failing to have the equipment and weapon checked at the official time given by the organizer.
+(Normally during the official training day) Deductio on of 100 Pentathlor ı points

-APPENDIX 3 - SWIMMING EVENT SCORING TABLE
+SWIMMING EVENT SCORING TABLE

-Swimming Event Scoring Men Swimming time 1:07,0 = 1000 points Swimming Event Scoring Women Swimming time 1:17,0 = 1000 points
+Swimming Event Scoring Men Swimming time 1:07,0 = 1000 points 1/10 sec = 3 points Swimming Event Scoring Women Swimming time 1:17,0 = 1000 points